- November 1972 – Library opens in the basement of City Hall

 - February 2010 – At 12:57pm on February 4, we checked out our one millionth item

 Know & Grow: Main Street Stories for toddlers and preschoolers, September through May.
-Know & Grow meets every Tuesday and Friday at 9:30am.
+Know & Grow meets in a private Facebook Social group.
+Visit Huxley Public Library on Facebook and join our group!
+Read-Sing-Talk-Play-Write with Miss Jessica!

 Two adult book clubs meet monthly.
 The first Monday morning of each month at 10:00am, and the second Monday evening of each month at 6:00pm.
 Starting in September, 2020, our morning group will meet in the library, with ample space for social distancing.

 Friends of the Library is a 501c3 organization that comes alongside the library staff to volunteer, fund raise and help maintain all library programs.
 They would love to have you join them.

 Cathy Van Maanen is the Director of Library Services and can be reached in the library at 597-2552, ext.
 207, concerning all these programs.